 F. The Project will include storage tracks in the former BNSF Railway Corridor north of NE 12th Street with lead tracks and light maintenance facilities adjacent to the corridor.
-The location of a full maintenance facility will be studied beginning in 2012 as a separate project, including the needs for the extension to downtown Redmond.
+The location of a full maintenance facility is under study as a separate project, including the needs for the extension to downtown Redmond.
 It is the Board's intent to complete the study by 2015.

-Section 2: The East Link stations will be developed with access considerations for pedestrians, bus transit, passenger drop-off or pick-up, and bicycles to link the light-rail line with surrounding neighborhoods.
+Section 3: The East Link stations will be developed with access considerations for pedestrians, bus transit, passenger drop-off or pick-up, and bicycles to link the light-rail line with surrounding neighborhoods.
 This will include providing space near stations, where practical, for bus-passenger facilities that facilitate easy transfers and bicycle storage.

-Section 3: Sound Transit will implement measures to mitigate significant impacts of construction or operation of the light-rail system as identified in the East Link Final EIS consistent with Board policy and will involve local jurisdictions, businesses, community groups, affected institutions, and the public in its implementation.
+Section 4: Sound Transit will implement measures to mitigate significant impacts of construction or operation of the light-rail system as identified in the East Link Final EIS consistent with Board policy and will involve local jurisdictions, businesses, community groups, affected institutions, and the public in its implementation.
 In addition, Sound Transit will provide opportunities for affected neighborhoods to have input on the design of the East Link stations and other project elements to ensure cost-effective, community-sensitive design solutions.
+Sound ridership.

-Sound Transit will continue to work with King County Metro to develop plans for bus feeder service to East Link stations to connect the light- rail line to the surrounding neighborhoods and encourage Link ridership.
+Transit will continue to work with King County Metro to develop plans for bus feeder service to East

+Link stations to connect the light- rail line to the surrounding neighborhoods and encourage Link meeting thereof held on April 25, 2013.